refedico/FarSeg-Network-for-Segmentation-on-Seasonet-Dataset/README.md

 ## Introduction

-This repository contains all the necessary files for training, testing, and evaluating a deep learning model.
+This repository contains all the necessary files for training, testing, and evaluating a FarSeg model for segmentation.
 Below is a guide on how to explore the repository and understand the key components.

 ## Repository Structure

 - **`main.py`**: The entry point of the project.
-This script is responsible for launching the entire process, including training and testing.
+This script is responsible for launching the entire process, including training and testing with the various options to pass via command line.
 - **`solver.py`**: Contains the core logic for training and testing the model.
 This file manages data loading, model training, evaluation, and saving checkpoints.
 - **`model.py`**: Defines the neural network architecture used in the project.
-- **`utils.py`**: Contains helper functions used throughout the project, such as data processing, logging, and other utilities.
+- **`utils.py`**: Contains helper functions used throughout the project, such as data processing and other utilities.
 - **`test.ipynb`**: A Jupyter Notebook designed for running inference tests and visualizing the results, including model predictions and image outputs.

 ## How to Clone and Launch the Repository